cliss/camel/README.md

     * `@@ FooterTemplate` - used to render pagination
     * `postHeader.html` - placed on every post between the site header and post content
     * `rssHeader.html` - placed on the bottom of every RSS item
-* If you'd like to have Camel post to Twitter, you need to set four environment variables (see below)
+* If you'd like to have Camel post to Twitter, set four environment variables (see below)

 [hb]: http://handlebarsjs.com/